Muggle-Du/bitcoin-address-generation/README.md

 For the compressed public keys, the m and n limit is 15-15, which changes to 7-7 when it comes to the uncompressed public keys.
 Besides, with the same m and n value, compressed public keys make the redeem script shorter.

-This server will automatically use compressed public key strings to generate multisig address even if users uploaded uncompressed public key strings.
+This server will automatically use compressed public key strings to generate multisig address and the corresponding redeem script even if users uploaded uncompressed public key strings.